julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, November 29, 2024.
+Saturday, November 30, 2024.
 Quote of the day:

-> "Imagination is the most marvelous, miraculous, inconceivably powerful force the world has ever known." - Napoleon Hill
+> "He who is not everyday conquering some fear has not learned the secret of life." - Ralph Waldo Emerson